Ph.D. in Kinesiology & Rehabilitation

 Motor Control, Chewing, Gait, Aging, Falls Assessment, Falls Management

-Assistant Professor Rehabilitation Sciences
+Associate Professor School of Rehabilitation Sciences

 Research Interests